 For the price you get a good quality bike from the company that is known for their spin bikes and they take it seriously and stand behind them.

-When I checked the best discounted price was at Amazon where it qualified for free shipping.
+When I checked on Amazon it qualified for free shipping.

 This is a great bike for beginners or those looking only for moderate amounts of exercise and is not really for those looking for serious amounts of training and intensity.
 The 31 lbs flywheel is likely to be too light for experienced spinners looking to workout from home.